barryclark/jekyll-now/_posts/2016-08-06-NodeJS-Startup-And-Gulp-Config.md

 This is going to start a server listening to *localhost:3000* and we can navigate there and see our app.
-But if we try to make changes, for example in the CSS we will see that the app won't get reloaded or refreshed.
+But if we try to make changes, for example in the CSS, **we will see that the app won't get reloaded or refreshed**.

+> Even though we have configured live-server and live-reload using the gulp
+> component we are still missing a key feature.
+To somehow notify the browser
+> that the files we are watching have changed.
+What we need actually is
+> provide a way for the **.notify** method to let the client side know to refresh.

 # The final component